Aasimabarveen/Aasimabarveen/README.md

 - 👋 Hi, I’m @Aasimabarveen
-- 👀 I’m interested in coding
+- 👀 I have an interest in coding
-- 🌱 I’m currently learning MERN full stack web development
+- 🌱 I’m currently learning full-stack web development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---